JanaRobbins/mt-st-helens-xdem-coreg/README.md

 - The mask was rasterized to match the DEM grid (same extent, resolution, and alignment)
 - Co-registration was performed using the Nuth & Kääb method implemented in xDEM
 - Only stable terrain pixels were used for fitting
-- NMAD was calculated before and after co-registration
+- Shifts and NMAD was calculated before and after co-registration

 ## Workflow